FreeFileSync Open Source File Synchronization

 • Detection of moved files is not yet possible when synchronizing a folder pair for the first time.
 Only beginning with the second sync the database files are available to determine moved files.

 • Detection is not supported on file systems that don't have (stable) file IDs.
 Most notably, certain file moves on FAT file systems cannot be detected.
-Also file accesses via SFTP do not support move detection.
+Also, protocols like SFTP do not support move detection.
 In these cases FreeFileSync will automatically fall back to "copy and delete".